Jbarseg/Learning-Java-JDBC-and-MySQL/README.md

-# Learning JDBC - Java
+# Learning JDBC and MySQL - Java

 The first step you have to do is download MySQL at the following link: https://dev.mysql.com/downloads/windows/installer/8.0.html
 When installing MySQL, you must choose your preferred MySQL server version and MySQL Workbench version.